-Large striping can improve performance if the aggregate client bandwidth exceeds the server bandwidth, and the application reads/writes data fast enough to take advantage of the additional OSS bandwidth.
+Note - This assumes that your application is using enough client nodes, and can read/write data fast enough to take advantage of this much OSS bandwidth.
 The largest useful stripe count is bounded by the I/O rate of your clients/jobs divided by the performance per OSS.